Statutory assessment requests

 SEN officers can be contacted by email at the relevant area office:

-If requesting Statutory Assessment and/or High Needs Funding, please ensure parent/carer consent has been secured thereby avoiding any unnecessary delay.
+If requesting Statutory Assessment and/or High Needs Funding, please ensure parent or carer consent has been secured thereby avoiding any unnecessary delay.

 Kent approach to assessment